-So in 1987 I begun searching for my Tuscan “mansion” without even thinking I would produce some wine: I was a wine lover but I thought I would be too old to enter this incredibly long learning curve.
+So in 1987 I begun searching for my Tuscan “mansion” without even thinking about producing wine: I was a wine lover but I thought I would be too old to enter this world made of incredibly long waiting periods.

 So I immediately understood that this was my place.
 The place of my life.
 The beauty, the distance from what, living there, we call “civilization”, the absolute absence of the horrible architectural slaughter of the last century that has destroyed so many Italian landscapes, the perfumes that pervade all year long this hills, the deep view on the east to Monticchiello… and Montepulciano, the prehistoric volcano Monte Amiata on the south, the near amphitheatric hills protecting Le Ripi on the west and north… all this was so wonderful…

 But also so uncontaminated.
 Thousands of years of almost no population, a poor and dry soil that gives very poor crops, over 40°C in the summer and frozen lakes in winter, three or four hundered years old olive trees, forests of incredibly many different trees and shrubs, and flowers, flowers, flowers everywhere, all year around.
 And the wild asparagus, the Porcini, the blackberry, the white and black truffles that only the dog of my friend Francesco's is able to unearth, the wonderful red “corbezzolo” (arbutus).
 And then the wildlife, with rabbits and deers, boars and porcupines, wolves and yews, badgers and foxes, eagles from the Amiata and herons, buzzards, hawks, and the storks that pass by at the Orcia river twice a year, or al kinds of ducks that come into my lakes.